 Coursera plus price is at $399/year.
 This option grants you unlimited access to more than 3,000 courses and more.

 Full-term graduate courses running between 24 to 36 months range between $8,000 and 30,000 depending on both the calibre of the partner institution offering the degree and the complexity of the course material.

 Don't worry – Coursera discounts will make these courses more affordable to you.

 Free trial, Money-Back Guarantee and Refund Policy:

 Policies regarding refund and money-back guarantees need threshing out in this Coursera review.
-Interestingly, Coursera does not appear to have a money-back guarantee.
+Interestingly from the terms of service page, Coursera does not appear to have a money-back guarantee.
 However, it does have well-grounded refund policies.